New England Travel navigation bar graphic

 If Valle's were open today, they would probably offer Prozac to their customers.

-The Prince Restaurant stills stands tall, with the exception of the "Leaning Tower of Pizza," a humongous structure on top of the restaurant emulating Italy's Leaning Tower of Pisa.
-As a child, my lifelong hope was for that structure to finally break and crash down on top of the cars on Route One.
-As I matured, however, I realized that this was a bad thought.
-It's neat to have acquired common sense at age 32.
+Prince Pizzeria stills stands tall, with the exception of the "Leaning Tower of Pizza," a humongous structure on top of the restaurant emulating Italy's Leaning Tower of Pisa.

-The Prince still offers some of the best pizza served by truly great people.
-I remember with fondness former owner Arthur who took care of us like we were first family.
-Perhaps your children will experience this fun place.
+The Prince still offers some of the best pizza served by truly great people in a colorful, friendly atmosphere.
+I remember with fondness former owner the late Arthur Castraberti who took care of us like we were first family.
+Perhaps your children will experience this fun place, It's really tremendous for pizza and pasta, and the newer generation of Castrabertis has followed the high standards of Arthur.

-The Ship (now the terrific Mt.
-Vernon, a significant step up in quality!) still looks out of place.
+The Ship restaurant always looked out of place.
 I'm not sure why.
-Perhaps it might be the fact that a Titanic sized authentic ship is nowhere near the ocean.
-Lake Suntaug is close by, so perhaps at night the Ship sailed across the lake in the 1970s to exchange bad food with the Bali Hai chinese restaurant.
+Perhaps it might be the fact that this Titanic sized authentic ship was nowhere near the ocean.

-The Bali Hai.
-Is that Chinese for food poisoning?
-While it is not on Route One, it's close enough to be mentioned.
+The Bali Hai was always a fun place.
+While not on Route One, it was close enough to be mentioned.
 I remember...old Asian men in Hawaiian shirts playing "Don't You Love Her Madly," by the Doors.
 I remember getting food poisoning twice.
 I remember fish tanks with dead fish.
 I remember sterno darting into my forehead.
 I remember waiters lying about no MSG in the food -- my head knew otherwise.
-I now remember never to go back again.
+But I loved the place.
+I am not sure why.

 The Kowloon.
 Some of my friends had their first and last dates at the Kowloon.
 Could it have been the plastic tiki Gods, the waterfalls, the combination of Cantonese, Szechuan, Polynesian and Thai cuisines and a comedy club all under one roof?
 Or the Chinese version of Disneyworld look of the exterior?
 I wonder how many accidents were caused by drivers being stunned by this architectual gem.
 All in all , however, the Kowloon has always served truly exceptional food by an amazingly nice staff.